When it comes to editing a PDF file on Mac, you have two choices — upload the PDF to an online conversion service, or

 If you are in a hurry, and you only have several non-confidential PDFs to edit, go for online PDF editing services like PDFescape.
 Simply open a web browser, upload your PDF file, and start editing.

-Note: we recommend you not to upload any private or confidential documents due to security concerns.
-Because your PDF files are going to be uploaded elsewhere in the cloud you can’t control or access.
+Note: we recommend you not upload any private or confidential documents due to security concerns.
+Because your PDF files are going to be uploaded elsewhere in the cloud you can’t control or access them.